 Is that a gay thing?
 No.

-What we have to remember is the Expressive is the spark-plug to your crew.
-They are the one that adds color, excitement and fun.
+We must remember that the Expressive is the spark plug to your crew.
+They are the one that adds color, excitement, and fun.

-Should you recruit gay men to sell your merch?
+Should you specifically recruit gay men to sell your merchandise?
 If they are Expressives - yes.
-If they are straight men who are Expressives - yes.
 If they are lesbians who are Expressives - yes.
-If they are straight women who are Expressives - yes.
+What about straight men and women who are Expressives - yes.

-You don't need a lot of Expressives on your sales floor but at least one keeps things interesting and fun for your crew and your customers.
-While their ability to start a lot of projects but finish few on their own will require your best retail management training skills, it's worth it.
+You don't need a lot of Expressives on your sales floor, but at least one keeps things interesting and fun for your crew and your customers.
+While their ability to start a lot of projects but finish only a few on their own will require your best retail management training skills, it's worth it.

 Not sure which of the four personality styles are on your floor?
 Have them take the quiz.

-Want to learn more about managing the four personality types and growing your sales by speaking to each's very different needs?
-Order a copy of my book.
+Want to learn more about managing the four personality types and growing your sales by speaking to each type's very different needs?
+Check out SalesRX.